eoyilmaz/stalker/docs/source/design.rst

 (ProdAM) System called Stalker which is designed for Vfx/Animation Studios.
 Stalker will be consisting of a framework and the interface those has been build over the framework.
-Stalker will have a very flexible design that lets the pipeline tds to customize it in a wide variety of perspectives.
+Stalker will have a very flexible design that lets the pipeline TDs to customize it in a wide variety of perspectives.
 The out of the package installation will meet the basic needs of majority of studios without too much effort.